Oncorporation/OBS-shaderfilters/README.md

 ### Prerequisites
 Find your OBS studio folder
-you must have the obs-plugin obs-shaderfilter installed (https://github.com/nleseul/obs-shaderfilter/releases) I am also updating this obs-plugin and new releases will be presented here (https://github.com/Oncorporation/obs-shaderfilter)
+you must have the obs-plugin obs-shaderfilter installed (https://github.com/nleseul/obs-shaderfilter/releases)

+I am also updating this obs-plugin beginning with 0.91 and new releases will be presented here (https://github.com/Oncorporation/obs-shaderfilter)

 put these new shaders in the examples folder ..\OBS\obs-studio\data\obs-plugins\obs-shaderfilter\examples